stessman/02-Portfolio/README.md

 ## Notes
 I believe that I did alright with this project excluding some elements of the page being placed awkwardly.
 I still need some time to get used to using flexbox as well as adjusting the elements on the page to fit the viewport.
 I plan on continuing work on this project until I can further my understanding.

-Link to the live site: [Horiseon](https://stessman.github.io/code-refactor/)
+Link to the live site: [Scott Tessman's Portfolio](https://stessman.github.io/02-Portfolio/)